 Ily Plischโs food once brought a customer to tears.

-As Plisch tells it, the moment he dug into the casamientos she made, (a Salvadoran dish that is a combination of rice and beans) tears were streaming down his face.
+As she tells it, the moment he dug into the casamientos she made, tears were streaming down his face.

-He told Plisch he hadnโt had casamientos like that since he visited his sister back in El Salvador, and that the dish brought back memories of his childhood.
+He told Plisch he hadnโt had casamientos โ a Salvadoran combo dish of rice and beans โ like that since he visited his sister back in El Salvador, and that the dish brought back memories of his childhood.

 Those are the customer interactions Plisch gets on the daily.

-With just a grill and everyday ingredients, Plisch has been able to transform a modest lot on South Sixth Avenue, into a little piece of El Salvador.
-From the family recipes used, down to the seasonings, everything she creates is a love letter to her beloved country.
+With just a grill and everyday ingredients, she's been able to transform a modest lot on South Sixth Avenue into a little piece of El Salvador.
+From the family recipes used, down to the seasonings, everything she creates is a love letter to her country.

 Plisch grew up in Juayรบa, El Salvador, where she could be found right by her motherโs side, helping her run their food stand.